RobotekPRIME2024/WRO-FE24/README.md

  ![photo](./Images/Ackermann_steering_geometry.png)
 </div>
 We placed the steering motor horizontally to save space and make an 4 linkage approximation of Ackerman angle ( [photo above](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Images/Ackermann_steering_geometry.png) ).
 The steering motor works without gears for increased speed and precision.
-The width of our robot is 16 cm and the length of our robot is 13.9 cm, which allows us to park perpendicularly.
-Gears on the rear motors are 1:1 (excluding differential) and diameter of the wheels is 49.5 mm, all this increases the accuracy of odometry.
+The width of our robot is 16 cm and the length of our robot is less than 14 cm, which allows us to park perpendicularly.
+Gears on the rear motors are 1:1 (excluding differential) and diameter of the wheels is 43.2 mm, all this increases the accuracy of odometry.
 The maximum speed of our robot is 14.7 cm/s.
 Our robot is rear-wheel drive.
 This greatly simplifies the design and improves maintainability.
 We have a differential on the rear axle, which helps reduce the turning radius.
 By using Ackermann steering geometry, we increase the accuracy of odometry, prevent wheel spin, and reduce the turning radius.
-The real Ackermann 5 linkage steering geometry and it's differnces from the 4 linkage approximation are described in the [Design of an Ackermann-type steering mechanism](https://www.researchgate.net/publication/265755401_Design_of_an_Ackermann_Type_Steering_Mechanism).
+The real Ackermann 5 linkage steering geometry and it's differnces from the 4 linkage approximation are described in the [Design of an Ackermann-type steering mechanism](https://www.researchgate.net/publication/265755401_Design_of_an_Ackermann_Type_Steering_Mechanism) .
 But the real 5 linkage Ackermann steering geometry can't be made from Lego.
-3D models of the robot made in BrickLink Studio 2.0 and SolidWorks are located in the [Models](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Models) folder.
+3D models of the robot made in BrickLink Studio 2.0 and PixyCam mount are located in the [Models](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Models) folder.
 Building instructions located in the [Instruction](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Instruction.pdf) file.

 ***